This history lesson comes from one of our newsletters. Newsletters are a benefit of membership with the Hopkins Historical Society. Learn more here:

 by Mary Raabe

 The year was 1935 and our country was living through difficult times.
-The Great Depression lingered on, record heat blanketed the land, war clouds were gathering in Europe, unemployment was at 25 percent and to top it off, Babe Ruth hit his last home run.
+The Great Depression lingered on.
+Record heat blanketed the land, war clouds were gathering in Europe, unemployment was at 25 percent and to make matters worse, Babe Ruth hit his last career home run.

 But here in Hopkins, any feelings of despair were about to change.

-Art Plankers, manager of the first Red Owl store in Hopkins and James Markham, Editor of the Hennepin County Review were having lunch together.
-Mr. Plankers had observed the farmers returning from the Minneapolis Farmers market and learned they were only paid $1.50 per crate of raspberries.
-Mr. Plankers thought the berries should be sold for much more.
+On a day in late June, Art Plankers, manager of the first Red Owl Store in Hopkins and James Markham, editor of the Hennepin County Review had lunch together.
+Plankers wanted to help the raspberry growers and he had an idea to share with Markham.
+Plankers had observed the farmers returning from the Minneapolis Farmers Market after selling their raspberries for only a dollar fifty cents a crate.
+Plankers thought the berries should be sold for much more.

 Hopkins prepared for 15,000 people.
-20,000 came.
-7,000 dishes of berries were handed out.
-Art Plankers encouraged the farmers to sell their raspberries on the street for $3.00 a crate.
-“We’re going to get a lot of people who will be tickled to death to have a crate of raspberries for $3.00.”
-He was right and a crate of raspberries never again fell below $3.00.
+Twenty-five thousand came.
+7,000 dishes of free berries were handed out.
+Art Plankers encouraged the farmers to sell their raspberries for $3.00 a crate.
+“We are going to get a lot of people who will be tickled to death to have a crate of raspberries for $3.00.”
+He was right and a crate of raspberries never again sold below $3.00.